Kazik24/asm-for-mc-cpu/doc/assembly.md

 * Von Neumann architecture (single shared memory for instructions and data).
 * Memory bus is 16-bit and memory address is 15-bit so maximum amount of memory is 64 kB.
+* Machine word is 16-bit, most instructions are 1 word long.
+Some instructions also require immediate 16-bit value for example for loading to register.
+Those instructions take 2 machine words.
 * Has 16 registers 16-bit each, named: r0, r1, ..., r14, r15
 * Register r0 is hard-wired to 0 and writing to it has no effect
-* Register r15 is program counter, writing or modifying it causes jump
+* Register r15 is program counter, writing or modifying it causes jump.
+This register is incremented before executing each instruction so for example you can skip next instruction (1 word) like this `ADS r15,r15,#1` - this will add 1 to program counter so that it will point to instruction after next operation.
+Keep this in mind when doing relative jumps.
+* Registers r1, r2, ..., r13, r14 are for general purpose operations.
 * There is no status register, all comparison operations specify output register which is written to 1 or 0 depending on success or failure of comparison.
 * There is no branch/jump instruction, only conditional `MOV` and conditional load which can write value to register depending on lowest bit of condition register.
 It's supposed to be used when writing to r15 a.k.a. program counter.
-  Clever tricks with `ADS` are possible that allow to conditionally skip one instruction.
+  Clever tricks with `ADD` are possible that allow to conditionally skip one instruction (1 machine word).

 ## Instruction list